 We always compare our returns to some metric - usually a large index.
 It is human nature.
 It is important feedback you need for deciding whether you should be stock-picking or passive indexing.
 So how do you pick the correct index?

 Use the 'total return' variant of any index (as opposed to the most common 'price return').
 Dividends and interest must be considered reinvested to earn an additional return, just like the cash in your account is used for new purchases.
 It should make no difference if your holdings pay a higher/lower yield than the benchmark index.
 It would only be appropriate to use the price-return index if your portfolio's yield equals the index's yield, and you are withdrawing all dividends when received (e.g. in retirement), and nothing more.

 You may consider choosing the 'equal-weighted' variant of your index if it exists (as opposed to 'cap-weighted').
 There are arguments pro and con.
-If your own portfolio is a rough basket of equally weighted stocks, with sector weights more equal than the economy, an equal-weight index may seem more comparable.
+If your own portfolio is a rough basket of equally weighted stocks, an equal-weight index may seem more comparable.
 But your portfolio may be a blend of index ETFs, with high-conviction stock picks making up only 50%.
 Then a cap-weighted index is more comparable.
 Also you are probably more likely to include large-cap stocks in your stock picks just because they are so big.